Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Degree Notions and Main Theorem Statement

+\begin{theorem}[Main theorem] There exists an exponential-time algorithm that, given a signature~$\sigma$, a set $\Sigma$ of unary keys over $\sigma$, and an SPJU plan $p$ over $\sigma$, outputs a SPJU plan $p'$ satisfying the following properties: \begin{itemize} \item $p'$ is $\Sigma$-semantically equivalent to $p$, \item $p'$ has the SPJU-best possible intermediate degree. \end{itemize} \end{theorem}

+By an exponential-time algorithm, we mean an algorithm that runs within time $O(2^{Q(n)})$, where $n$ is the input size and $Q$ is a polynomial.

-We analyze a plan $p$ by means of its so called $p$-representation, an open structure $(\rela,\tup{a})$ for which it holds that, for any structure $\reld$, we have that $\out(p,\reld) = \homs(\rela,\tup{a},\reld)$.
-A formal treatment of $p$-representation and related notions utilized to show our results will follow in Section~\ref{sect:query-structures}.
-We are now ready to formulate our main theorem.
+The principal argumentation needed to establish our main theorem is located in the case where this theorem is specialized to SPJ queries.
+In this case, which we present next, we can describe the intermediate degree of the output plan quite directly, but require the following notion to do so.
+A \emph{$p$-representation} of a plan $p$ is an open structure $(\rela,\tup{a})$ where, for any structure $\reld$, we have $\out(p,\reld) = \homs(\rela,\tup{a},\reld)$.
+A formal treatment of $p$-representation and related notions utilized to show our results will follow in Subsection~\ref{ssect:query-structures}.